Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Before getting acclimated with payroll basics or getting started, the following business items should first be in place:

-- Register with your state and local government: Depending on your business structure and location, you must register for a state ID number to pay your business's state taxes.
+• Register with your state and local government: Depending on your business structure and location, you may need to register for a state ID number to pay your business’s state taxes.
 Tax obligations and steps to get an ID number differ at the state and local levels, so check with the appropriate agencies.

 2. Ensure You Have All Employee Information Needed To Process Payroll